dbN2/Quiz/README.md

 # Quiz
-a short quiz of practical math problems with GUI
+a short quiz of practical math problems using GUI